code-stan/advice-generator-app-main/README.md

 ### Continued development

-I will like to work more with apis in the future and also with React.JS, to write more declarative codes
+I will like to work more with apis in the future.

 ## Author